 When it comes to chicken, I have strong preferences.
 While I do think dredging, pan-frying, and making a pan sauce can do wonders for chicken breasts, I’ll always prefer chicken with a nicely seared, crispy skin.

 The flavors in this dish are inspired by my shakshuka recipe.
 If you like the sound of this recipe, you will definitely want to check that out as well!
-It’s almost an identical flavor profile, but with poached eggs instead of crispy chicken thighs.
+It’s almost an identical flavor profile, but with poached eggs instead of chicken.

-Ingredients For Crispy Chicken Thighs with Spiced Tomato Sauce and Feta
+Ingredients For Crispy Chicken Thighs in tomato sauce

 - Grapeseed oil (or any neutral-flavored, high-heat oil)